ManasPokhriyal/Speed-Typer/README.md

 Speed Typer Game
 Welcome to the Speed Typer Game!
-This is a fun and challenging game designed to test and improve your typing speed and accuracy.
+This interactive game is designed to enhance your typing skills through engaging and challenging exercises.
+Test your speed and accuracy while having fun.

 Features
 Typing Challenge: Type a given text as quickly and accurately as possible.
-Timer: Keep track of how long it takes to complete the challenge.
+Timer: Monitor the duration of each typing challenge.
-Score: Measure your performance with a score based on speed and accuracy.
+Score: Evaluate your performance with a score that reflects both speed and accuracy.
-High Scores: Keep track of your best scores and compete with yourself or others.
+Play the game <a href="https://your-link-here" style="color: blue;">click here</a>.!